What is a Google MX Record and How Do You Set It Up?

 Takeaway

-Setting up Google Workspace doesn’t have to be techy or complicated.
-With just one MX record to update, you can have your custom Gmail address live and working in minutes.
+Setting up Google Workspace isn’t as techy or complicated as it might sound.
+In fact, with just a single MX record update, you can have your custom Gmail address up and running in minutes.

 See How Our Agency Can Drive Massive Amounts of Traffic to Your Website